 In a recent conversation, she started by sharing the heartache of learning of her daughter’s prenatal diagnosis of a rare, life-limiting brain abnormality and her decision to continue her pregnancy even if it meant she would only have Fatima with her for the 60 days the doctors estimated.
 She continued by tenderly describing how she counted each day of caring for and loving her daughter once she was born.
 Then, after days 61, 62, 63 and more, she shared her epiphany that apparently, her daughter did not know how to count.

 “For a long time, all the medical information I was given about my daughter fit into a ‘life-limiting/imminent-death’ picture frame.
 There might be some new information that changed the picture a bit, but it always fit in that frame.”
 It wasn’t until Fatima was almost three years old that Michelle first heard a specialist refer to her daughter as having cerebral palsy.
 “I kind of shocked the doctor with my response of Hallelujah!”
 It was the first time Michelle realized she could not only change the picture but also the frame.
-For the first time, the diagnosis was the focus, not the prognosis.
+For the first time, the focus was the diagnosis, not the prognosis.

 As Fatima grew, developed, started receiving services and attending school, Michelle began to perceive a gap.
 Services were being provided that met Fatima’s medical and educational needs but there was something missing.
 “This journey for parents includes emotional heartache and requires compassionate support from good friends and more.”
 While looking for resources to help bridge that compassion gap, Michelle found Raising Special Kids.